 It is actually a well known and appreciated location by tourists from all over the world.
 In particular, it is loved by surfers for its long constant waves.

 We have arrived in the centre of Bali’s tourism and culture.
 We are in the symbolic city of the island that brings together many of the most popular attractions.

-In fact, in Ubud, you can escape from the noises of Kuta by taking refuge in one of the many Yoga centres located inside the tropical forest.
-The most famous is the Yoga Barn, where every type of Yoga is practised and which is located between rice fields and wonderful mountains.
+In fact, in Ubud, you can escape from the noises of Kuta by taking refuge in one of the many Yoga centers located inside the tropical forest.
+The most famous is the Yoga Barn, where every type of Yoga is practiced.
+And which is located between rice fields and wonderful mountains.
 If you want to relax your body and mind or learn to meditate, you’ve come to the right place.

 Photos of the garden and Saraswati temple in Ubud, Bali.View of the garden and temple of Saraswati in Ubud, Bali. | Photo Credit: ((brian)) on Visualhunt / CC BY.

 Also with regard to Lombok, we are facing an Island, the most famous of those mentioned.
 Also for its extension: the island of Bali is in fact inserted between Lombok and Java.
 It can therefore be considered separately from Bali.